 You Can Learn to Draw This Leprechaun

-Hey, welcome to my Drawing Hub for learning to draw a Leprechaun.
-Isn't he just the cutest thing?
-Sort of reminds me of my youngest brother.
-Anyway, before we start into the drawing tutorial, a few things you may not have known about Leprechauns:
+Isn't this leprechaun just the cutest thing?
+He sort of reminds me of my youngest brother.
+Anyway, before we start the drawing tutorial, here are a few things you may not have known about leprechauns:

 - They tend to be rather mischievous and like to play tricks on humans.

 - One of their favorite pastimes is counting their gold.

 - They are thought to live in Ireland, usually in a hollow tree, a cave, or even under a bush.

 - They do like to travel to distant lands and are rarely seen when doing so.

 - Generally, leprechauns are male.
 It is said that when a child is born into the fairy kingdom, the females become fairies, the boys, leprechauns.

 - Leprechauns are known more for what they drink than what they eat.
 They're famous for all sorts of creative drinks but especially love a dandelion tea in the late afternoon.